Stern of US WW II destroyer discovered near remote Alaskan island: Survivor recounts harrowing day

 For almost 75 years, the Abner Read’s stern has laid on the seabed – a silent witness to the brutal, but often overlooked, Aleutian Islands campaign.

 Kiska and the Aleutian island of Attu were occupied by as many as 7,200 Japanese troops from June 1942 to mid-August 1943.
-The islands, part of a volcanic chain that extend 1,200 miles westward from the Alaska peninsula, are the only two U.S. territories to be occupied by foreign forces in the last 200 years.
+The islands are part of a volcanic chain that extend 1,200 miles westward from the Alaska peninsula.
+Along with Guam, they are the only U.S. territories to be occupied by foreign forces in the last 200 years.

 American forces were locked in a grueling 15-month campaign to retake the inhospitable storm-battered corner of America.

-Note: This story has been updated with details of Weathers' Bronze Star that was awarded during the Battle of Leyte Gulf.
-Additionally, the story has been corrected to reflect that Guam was also occupied by foreign forces during World War II.